Askarafshar/DataMining706/Part 2: Project draft/README.md

-<h3> SIMPLIFIEd TO ACCOUNT FOR COVID-19 CONSTRAINTS 3/21</h3>
+<h3 style='color:red;'> SIMPLIFIEd TO ACCOUNT FOR COVID-19 CONSTRAINTS 3/21</h3>

-Some parts moved to optional - if you need an extension, just ask!
+**Some parts moved to optional - if you need an extension, just ask!

 Your project draft should build on and extend your earlier proposal.
 It is essentially a rough draft of your final report.